outsinre/outsinre.github.com/_posts/2024-12-23-sslkeylogfile.md

 -rwxr-xr-x 1 root root 71736 Dec 24 03:25 libsslkeylog.so
 ```

-Import the script [sslkeylog.sh](https://github.com/Lekensteyn/wireshark-notes/blob/master/src/sslkeylog.sh).
-Ensure the script and the build object reside in the same directory - `/usr/local/kong/lib`.
+Copy the verification script [sslkeylog.sh](https://github.com/Lekensteyn/wireshark-notes/blob/master/src/sslkeylog.sh) to the directory of the shared library - `/usr/local/kong/lib`.
 You can optionally provide "SSLKEYLOGFILE" to specify a pathname, otherwise the dumped (Pre)MasterSecret is printed to the stderr.

 ```bash
 kong@72a118f01128:/usr/local/kong/lib$ pwd